vygr/ChrysaLisp/docs/VP_FUNCTIONS.md

 	(offset pathname))
 ```

-* ulong/ptr ln_fnode: In a bound function the address of the next function in
+* `ulong/ptr ln_fnode`: In a bound function the address of the next function in
 the function list.
 When unbound -1.

-* ushort fn_header_length: Total length of the function in bytes.
+* `ushort fn_header_length`: Total length of the function in bytes.

-* ushort fn_header_entry: Offset in bytes to the code entry point.
+* `ushort fn_header_entry`: Offset in bytes to the code entry point.

-* ushort fn_header_links: Offset in bytes to the external function Vtable.
+* `ushort fn_header_links`: Offset in bytes to the external function Vtable.
-Vtable entries are +ptr_size.
+Vtable entries are `+ptr_size`.
 In unbound format they are relative offsets to
 entries in the path pool.
 In bound format they are pointers to the code section
 of the external functions.

-* ushort fn_header_paths: Offset in bytes to the path string pool.
-0 terminated
+* `ushort fn_header_paths`: Offset in bytes to the path string pool.
+0
-C style strings.
+terminated C style strings.

-* ushort fn_header_stack: Stack amount in bytes required by function.
-Currently
+* `ushort fn_header_stack`: Stack amount in bytes required by function.
-this is a default value for all unless specified as an optional argument via
+Currently this is a default value for all unless specified as an optional
-def-func.
-A process main function uses this value to allocate the initial stack
+argument via `(def-func)`.
+A process main function uses this value to allocate
-requirement but in future a debug mode stack check will check at each function
+the initial stack requirement but in future a debug mode stack check will check
-entry point that there is enough stack remaining for the function invocation.
+at each function entry point that there is enough stack remaining for the
+function invocation.

-* offset fn_header_pathname: The actual pathname of the function.
-0 terminated
+* `offset fn_header_pathname`: The actual pathname of the function.
+0
-C style string, followed by padding bytes, of at least a single byte, of the
+terminated C style string, followed by padding bytes, of at least a single
-offset from the code section to the string start.
+byte, of the offset from the code section to the string start.

 ## Low level Vtable, string, and calling/jumping